logancyang/obsidian-copilot/README.md

 - Online prompt library access
 - Unlimited context, i.e. very long notes, a collection of notes or the entire vault
 - Integration with more LLMs, including open-source and local ones.

-## 🔔 Note
-- The chat history is not saved by default.
-Please use "**Save as Note**" to save it.
-The note will have a title `Chat-Year_Month_Day-Hour_Minute_Second`, you can change its name as needed.
-- "**New Chat**" clears all previous chat history.
-Again, please use "**Save as Note**" if you would like to save the chat.
-- "**Use Active Note as Context**" does not support super long notes yet since the OpenAI API has a limited context length (currently about 4K, 8K, or 32K tokens depending on the model you use).
-In the future I'm considering supporting very long notes / a folder of notes / the entire vault as context if there is enough demand.
-- You can set a very long context in the setting "**Conversation turns in context**" if needed.

 ### 📣 Again, please always be mindful of the API cost if you use GPT-4 with a long context!